indyplanets/appcenter-documentation/user-guide/editing-app.md

 You can edit apps from the Dashboard or [Manage Apps](managing-apps.md) view.

 1. In the upper-left corner, click the menu button and then click **Overview** or **Manage Apps**.

-  **Tip**: In the **Manage Apps** view, you can view the apps in list or grid view.
-List view is the default.
-To switch to grid view, click the grid buton in the upper-right corner.
+2. [Optional} If you are in **Manage Apps** and and want to swtich to grid view, click the grid buton in the upper-right corner.
 To switch back to list view, click the list button.

   A More Options button appears next to the apps that you can edit.